whanley/RDF-tutorial/graph-databases-and-SPARQL-update.md

 URIs can become unwieldy when composing SPARQL queries, which is why we'll use _prefixes_.
 These are shortcuts that allow us to skip typing out entire long URIs.
 For example, remember that predicate for retrieving the title of the *Nightwatch*, `<http://purl.org/dc/terms/title>`?
 With these prefixes, we just need to type `dct:title` whenever we need to use a `purl.org` predicate. `dct:` stands in for `http://purl.org/dc/terms/`, and `title` just gets pasted onto the end of this link.

-For example, with the prefix `PREFIX rkm: <http://data.rijksmuseum.nl/>`, appended to the start of our SPARQL query, `<http://data.rijksmuseum.nl/item/8909812347>` becomes `rkm:item/8909812347` instead.
+For example, with the prefix `PREFIX wd: <https://www.wikidata.org/wiki/>`, appended to the start of our SPARQL query, `<https://www.wikidata.org/wiki/Q5598>` becomes `wd:Q5598` instead.

 Be aware that, prefixes can be arbitrarily assigned with whatever abbreviations you like, different endpoints may use slightly different prefixes for the same namespace (e.g. `dct` vs. `dcterms` for `<http://purl.org/dc/terms/>`).